wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 increasingly valued, or at least given lip service.
 But it comes on the heels of a couple centuries of rationality and duty and family obligation.
-And so a tension is coming to the fore, the tension between marriage as a contract between two families, and marriage as an expression of the love of two individuals.
+And so a tension is coming to the fore, the tension between *marriage as a contract between two families*, and *marriage as an expression of the love of two individuals*.
+Marriage is changing from a business matter to a personal matter.

 The notion of love between individuals as the basis of marriage frees marriage to be, mean, and do different things than it had heretofore.